gschnellOnera/textIntegrityInspector/README.md

 verbose = true
 ```

+> [!IMPORTANT]
-**Warning:** The paths passed as arguments replace the `roots` list in the configuration file, while the other options are combined.
+> The paths passed as arguments replace the `roots` list in the configuration file, while the other options are combined.

 ## Docker